sourcegraph/handbook/content/strategy-goals/strategy/enablement/content-platform/index.md

 ## Strategy and Plans

-The next six months are focused on better defining the Handbook as a product and team.
-While forming our team we will enhance existing functionality like discovering and editing content.
+In the next six months, we will focus primarily on improving the self-service ability of the marketing site and blog for the Marketing department.

 ### Goals